themanyone/crap/README.md

 ```

 **`while mylabel in array[[start][:end]]`** *Exactly* like `for mylabel
-in array` but with constant, paranoid checking to make sure `array`
-stays valid (in case of bad array at start, destruction inside the
-loop, other threads?).
-If you don't trust the `array`, then use
-`while`.
-The `for` construction and even a plain `while(*data)`
+in array` but will bail out at the first sign of `NULL` elements.
+A
-statement is sufficient to loop through `NULL`-terminated arrays.
-But
+plain `while(*data)` statement is sufficient to loop through
-this extension inherits the safer end limits, indexing, and slight
+`NULL`-terminated arrays.
+But this extension inherits the safer end
-speed penalty, of the above `for` loop.
-Again, a non-negative `[:end]`
+limits, indexing, and slight speed penalty, of the above `for` loop.
-is necessary for dynamic arrays to prevent out of bounds conditions.
+Again, a non-negative `[:end]` is necessary for dynamic arrays to
+prevent out of bounds conditions.

 **`array[[start]:[end]]`** Using `somevar = array[start:end]` drops in a
+[non-standard GNU
-[non-standard GNU extension](https://stackoverflow.com/questions/34476003/are-code-blocks-inside-parenthesis-in-c-c-legal-and-can-mscl-compile-it) code block at that
+extension](https://stackoverflow.com/questions/34476003/are-code-blocks-inside-parenthesis-in-c-c-legal-and-can-mscl-compile-it) code block at
-location.
-Although putting block statements inside parenthesis is not part
+that location.
+Although putting block statements inside parenthesis is
-of the ISO C standard, it works with many compilers without warnings
+not part of the ISO C standard, it works with many compilers without
-lately.
-The code creates a duplicate array, but with the same or fewer
+warnings lately.
+The code creates a duplicate array, but with the same
-elements assigned to it.
-Trying to use `[start:end]` notation on the
+or fewer elements assigned to it.
+Trying to use `[start:end]` notation
-resulting array with negative and unspecified indexes will get results
+on the resulting array with negative and unspecified indexes will get
-based on the old lengths, which might get confusing as the array gets
+results based on the old lengths, which might get confusing as the
-passed around. `Crap` merely rearranges source code.
-The programmer is
+array gets passed around. `Crap` merely rearranges source code.
+The
-responsible for keeping track of run-time lengths and
+programmer is responsible for keeping track of run-time lengths and
 values!

 Arrays may be initialized in a manner exactly like C: `int